CollinHeist/TitleCardMaker/docs/getting_started/docker/unraid.md

         out features _as they are developed_, then choose the `develop` tag.

 6. UnRAID will take you to the Docker template, where you can edit the details of the container as you'd like.
-There are four settings to take note of, all other settings can be adjusted within TitleCardMaker.
+There are three settings to take note of, all other settings can be adjusted within TitleCardMaker.

-    1. The `Source Directory`.
-This is where TitleCardMaker will keep all source images used in Title Card creation.
-The default path is recommended.
+    1. The `Config Directory`.
+This is where TitleCardMaker will keep all images, files, databases, logs, etc. The default path is recommended.

-    2. The `Log Directory`.
-This is where TitleCardMaker will write log files, which can aid in debugging or monitoring the health of TitleCardMaker behind the scenes.
-The default path is recommended.

-    3. The `Card Directory`.
-This is where TitleCardMaker will create the actual title card files.
-The default path is recommended.

-    4. The `Group ID` (`GID`).
+    2. The `Group ID` (`GID`).
 This _needs_ to be valid group ID on your host UnRAID system that has both Read and Write access to the above directories.
 This is commonly `100`.

-    5. The `User ID` (`UID`).
+    3. The `User ID` (`UID`).
 This _needs_ to be a valid user ID on your host UnRAID system that has both Read and Write access to the above directories.
 This is commonly `99`.